Graphite

 Lithium-ion batteries Graphite Demand

 Graphite accounts for more than 53% of the mineral demand in batteries while lithium comprises only 4% (World Bank).
 Graphite is the largest component in lithium-ion batteries by weight, with each battery containing 20-30% graphite, and every one million EV's requires 75000 tonnes of natural graphite.
-With demand for electric vehicles reaching >10 million in 2022 (from <1 million in 2015 (IEA)), and further demand for energy storage units enabling the use of power generated by solar/wind during off-peak periods, and more than 300 lithium-ion giga-factories to date, the global gigawatt hours demand is expected to grow to 1525GWh in 2030 (statista) from 200GWh in 2020 with 6387.6 GWh in the pipeline (BMI).
-The flake graphite feed-stock required to supply the world’s lithium-ion anode market is projected to reach 1.25 million tonnes per annum by 2025 (BMI).
+With demand for electric vehicles expected to reach up to 14 million in 2023 (>10 million in 2022 (up 55% from 2021)), and further demand for energy storage units enabling the use of power generated by solar/wind during off-peak periods, more than 400 giga-factories are now forecast in the pipeline to be in operation by 2030.
+The global gigawatt hours demanded to meet this growth is almost nine terawatt hours of annual production capacity, according to Benchmark Mineral Intelligence (BMI).
+The 400th gigafactory to be added to the pipeline is Tata Group's 40 gigawatt-hour UK-based facility due to begin production in 2026.

 Graphite foil